It was a silky, milky

 We are one, my mother and I,

-As I am one with God.
+As we are one with God.

 Beyond the silky veil